n1k02/xdo-generator/readme.md

 After the process completes, you'll find your `xdo_generator.exe` in the `dist` folder.

-### How use
+### Usage

-- put your sql codes of models in txt files: `G1.txt`, `G2.txt`...
+1. Place `xdo_generator.exe` in the root directory of your project.
+2. Add your SQL model code to text files named `G1.txt`, `G2.txt`, etc.
-- rename your xlsx file to `template.xlsx`
+3. Rename your Excel file to `template.xlsx`.
-- run xdo_generator.exe to create xls template
+4. Run `xdo_generator.exe` to generate the xls template.

+> Alternatively, you can run `main.py` directly with Python.
+> Make sure to install all required dependencies first.

 ---